Skip to content

 The directory specified by --data at app runtime is assumed to contain three subdirectories, corresponding to the three NGC resources specified in Model and Data: endoscopy, monai_tool_seg_model and ssd_model.
 These resources will be automatically downloaded to the holohub data directory when building the application.

-Building the application#
+Building and Running the Application#

 Python Apps#